devonEdison/videoMerge/README.md

 videoMerge
 ==========

-merge video and image on Android platform. \n this videoMerge is privacy please do not use it without notifying devonEdison
+merge video and image on Android platform.

+This videoMerge is privacy please do not use it without notifying devonEdison

 thank you